RikkoMatsumatoOfficial/PayhipDiscordBot/README.md

 # PayhipDiscordBot

-This is Unofficial Discord bot for [Payhip](https://payhip.com) to check if someone bought your digital product...
+This is Unofficial Discord bot for [Payhip](https://payhip.com) to check if someone bought your digital product in you're website(pls check if you're domain is registered and you're website is created via Payhip) or digital shop...
 Enjoy to use this!!!

 ## Donations